FE-Combo/reaux/README.md

 - Base on react-dom project: `yarn add reaux-dom --save or npm install reaux-dom --save`
 - Base on react-native project:`yarn add reaux-native --save or npm install reaux-native --save`

+## Attention
+- When using react-router for routing jumps, the status of redux.router is not updated？
+    - Detect whether to create additional BrowserRouter, HashRouter, etc. The framework has built-in BrowserRouter without manual creation.

 ## Documentation